ritza-co/abbey/article.md

 Next, we are going to start on a Terraform configuration file to provision our AWS infrastructure.

 Create a file called `main.tf` in your shared workspace folder.
-Add the content below.
+Add the content below, written in HashiCorp Configuration Language (HCL).

 ```terraform
 terraform {